-The WIC Program (Special Supplemental Nutrition Program for Women, Infants and Children) provides nutritious foods to supplement diets, information on healthy eating including breastfeeding promotion and support, and referrals to other health care and community services.
+The Special Supplemental Nutrition Program for Women, Infants and Children (WIC) provides a nutritious food package, information on healthy eating, breastfeeding support, and referrals to other healthcare and community services.

-The WIC Program serves to safeguard the health of low-income pregnant, postpartum, and breastfeeding women, infants, and children up to age 5 who are at nutritional risk.
+The WIC Program works to protect the health of low-income pregnant, postpartum, and breastfeeding women, infants, and children under 5 years of age.

 Who is Eligible?

 Applicants must meet four criteria to be eligible for WIC: